scopely/GA-iOS-SDK/README.md

 ##Installation

-1. Download latest version of Games Analytics iOS Wrapper binaries.
+1. Download latest version of GamesAnalytics iOS Wrapper binaries.
 	The archive should contain these files:

 	*`GameAnalytics.h`: The required header file containing methods for Games Analytics.*